JonathanAquino/changelog-pr/README.md

 If your repo uses SemVer, you're better off using a GitHub action that can handle SemVer, like [Changelog CI](https://github.com/saadmk11/changelog-ci/) (or writing your changelog manually).
-If it does not, you're better off using Changelog PR (see Why Use Changelog PR? above).
+If it does not, it's better to use Changelog PR (see Why Use Changelog PR? above).

 ## Caveats To Using Changelog PR